-Important ways to recognize and respect your fellow athletes with disabilities
+Important ways to recognize and respect your fellow athletes with disabilities while on the race course

 As a runner, you likely enjoy the sense of freedom you gain when you set out by yourself on a run.
 But, being part of a large, organized road race is a very different experience!
 There may be a few challenges even experienced runners may not anticipate, such as running with athletes with disabilities.